knightofren2588/safe-trak/SAFETRACK_USER_GUIDE.md

 ## 🎯 **OVERVIEW**

-**SafeTrack** is a comprehensive safety management system designed specifically for **Equitas Health**.
+**SafeTrack** is a comprehensive safety management system.
 It provides professional-grade project tracking, certification management, compliance monitoring, and reporting capabilities with a focus on workplace safety.

 ### **🏢 Built For:**
 - Healthcare organizations